Every country makes its money slightly differently. There are 2 main types of banknote bills:

 The clothlike paper, sometimes called rag paper to distinguish it from the common variety of wood pulp, is much more durable than your regular white sheet.
 Since the bill spends your days being folded, wrinkled, and stuffed into bags, wallets, and machines, this durability is essential.

 Polymer banknotes feel like plastic paper.
-They are made with:
+In 2017, many more countries have adapted this type of material in their printing process.
+Polymer notes are made with:

 - Polymer: BOPP (biaxially oriented polypropylene)